AM Wkkie's eBike

 I can't quite give a full review because I haven't had it up to high-country trails yet, and as most of us know bikes handle/perform differently on the fast and steep stuff, and while my local trails offer fast or steep stuff, with my level of skill it's very rarely both.
 So anyway, I am basing my impressions off using it as a trail bike at "the local", rather than an enduro sled.

 In that sense, the swap to the 'Trail' suspension link a couple of posts back has been a success.
-Bike is way more playful and supportive now, I did drop a spring rate and the balance is good now.
+Bike is more playful and supportive now, I did drop a spring rate and the balance is good now.
 Supportive in the first half of the travel, but I can access the deep travel when I balls a line up or manage to find a G-out.

-Gearbox drag really is pretty negligible.
+But I should probably get rolling with the gearbox side of things, since that's likely what people want to know about most.
+The gearbox drag really is pretty negligible.
 There might be a bit more of it in the harder gears (Though they are probably still wearing in on my gearbox to be fair, I've mostly just been pedalling while climbing and a lot of coasting while descending).
-But yeah, there's bugger all in it compared to even the best MTB derailleur setups in the climb gears.
-Whatever fractional percentage you lose to gearbox drag, you regain from the single chain *ahem - belt-line, and not having the chain deflection that occurs in the climb gears on a cassette.
-Oh and the belt! 😍 The belt is incredible.
+But yeah, there's bugger all in it compared to even to high-end MTB derailleur setups in the climb gears.
+Whatever fractional percentage you lose to gearbox drag, you regain from the single chain *ahem - belt-line, thanks to not having the chain deflection that occurs in the climb gears on a cassette.
+Oh and the belt! šŸ˜ The belt is incredible.
 No spongy/springy feeling through the pedals, it feels as taut as a chain but without the freehub 'thunk' you get if you pedal-kick a technical feature with a chain-based drivetrain.
 The silence and just general lack of 'chatter' from chainslap is very noticeable too.

 index.php